Detention & Deportation

 Bail Applications

-If you’ve been detained and held in a removal centre or prison for over a week by the UK Border Agency, you could be entitled to apply for bail.
+If you have been detained and held in a removal centre or prison for over a week by the UK Border Agency, you could be entitled to apply for bail.

 Once you apply for bail, you will face an immigration judge in front of an immigration court.
 Whether your bail application is successful will be decided by the judge.